fixie-ai/ai-jsx/packages/docs/docs/guides/ai-ui.md

 ## How To

-1. You have to import [our custom react wrapper](../../packages/nextjs-demo/src/app/react.ts):
+1. You have to import our custom react wrapper (`packages/nextjs-demo/src/app/react.ts`):

    ```tsx
    // No